chenxingqiang/jax-ml/doc/developers/advanced_installation.rst

 - check whether a bug you encountered has been fixed since the last release.

-You can install the nightly build of scikit-learn using the `scientific-python-nightly-wheels` index from the PyPI registry of `anaconda.org`:
+You can install the nightly build of jax-learn using the `scientific-python-nightly-wheels` index from the PyPI registry of `anaconda.org`:

 .. prompt:: bash $

-  pip install --pre --extra-index https://pypi.anaconda.org/scientific-python-nightly-wheels/simple scikit-learn
+  pip install --pre --extra-index https://pypi.anaconda.org/scientific-python-nightly-wheels/simple jax-learn

-Note that first uninstalling scikit-learn might be required to be able to install nightly builds of scikit-learn.
+Note that first uninstalling jax-learn might be required to be able to install nightly builds of jax-learn.

 .. _install_bleeding_edge: